Public-Domain-Laboratories/Operating_System/Operating_System/System_Tools/Directory_Tree_Generator/Generate_Folder_Tree.md

 ->[back]

 The stack data structure should be used for transversal, that is: loop over in delayed manner to decide on which branch symbol to place.

+Delayed transversal using stack:
+Array: [item, item, item]
+		|_______
+Stack: [empty, item, item, item]

+The first item in the stack is empty.
+A new item is added to the stack from array.

+This way using a stack it would be possible to check for the next item in the stack?
+By referencing the array item?